petsc/petsc/src/docs/sphinx_docs/manual/other.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Users who wish to employ PETSc routines on only a subset of processes
-within a larger parallel job, or who wish to use a “master” process to
+within a larger parallel job, or who wish to use a “manager” process to
-coordinate the work of “slave” PETSc processes, should specify an
+coordinate the work of “worker” PETSc processes, should specify an
 alternative communicator for ``PETSC_COMM_WORLD`` by directly setting
 its value, for example to an existing ``MPI_COMM_WORLD``,